Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet-flow renormalization and dynamical Freezing

 We can view the non-oscillatory component, $H_0(\lambda)$, as an effective Hamiltonian responsible for generating the unitary evolution, The distance between $U_\text{eff}(\lambda,t_0+nT,t_0)$ and $U(t_0+nT,t_0)$ (Eq.~\eqref{eq:exactU}), evaluated after $n$ cycles of the Floquet system and averaged over the starting time $t_0$ within one full cycle, is claimed to be bounded by the Frobenius norm of $nT\times H_{1}(\lambda)$~\cite{MClaassen2021}.
-This implies that $U_\text{eff}$ serves as a reliable approximation for $U$ up to a time, Here $\Fnorm{M}^2=\Tr(M^\dagger M)$ denotes the Frobenius norm of the operator, and Eq.~\eqref{eq:teff} is normalized by the norm of the identity operator $\hat{1}$ on the many-body Hilbert space.
+This implies that $U_\text{eff}$ serves as a reliable approximation for $U$ up to a time,

+which will provide useful estimates on the (pre-)thermalization timescales for our driven problem, as we will describe below.
+Here $\Fnorm{M}^2=\Tr(M^\dagger M)$ denotes the Frobenius norm of the operator, and Eq.~\eqref{eq:teff} is normalized by the norm of the identity operator $\hat{1}$ on the many-body Hilbert space.

-The typical behavior of the flow equation Eq.~\eqref{eq:Flow} can be divided into three regimes: \begin{itemize} \item[(a)] For fRG time, $0\leq\lambda\lesssim\Omega^{-1}$, the flow is in a ramp-up regime where $H_0(\lambda)$ is rapidly renormalized by the drive.
-In the high-frequency limit, this ramp-up flow can be described perturbatively using an expansion similar to the Floquet-Magnus expansion (see Sec.~\ref{sec:analytics} and Appendix \ref{app:magnus}).
+The typical behavior of the flow equation Eq.~\eqref{eq:Flow} can be divided into three regimes (see also Table~\ref{tab:timescales}): \begin{itemize} \item[(a)] For fRG time, $0\leq\lambda\lesssim\Omega^{-1}$, the flow is in a ramp-up regime where $H_0(\lambda)$ is rapidly renormalized by the drive.
+In the high-frequency limit, this ramp-up flow can be described perturbatively using an expansion similar to the Floquet-Magnus expansion (see Sec.~\ref{sec:analytics}).

 \item[(b)] Following this ramp-up regime, the system enters a prethermal regime where $\Omega^{-1}\lesssim \lambda \lesssim \lambda_\text{min}$.
 Here, the static part $H_0(\lambda)$ is approximately independent of $\lambda$, which leads to the interpretation that the system is close to the prethermal fixed point.
 The oscillatory part $H_1(\lambda)$ decays exponentially $\sim \exp(-\Omega\lambda)$ until $\lambda=\lambda_\text{min}$.
 Combining this with Eqs. \eqref{eq:Ueff} and \eqref{eq:teff} implies that in the prethermal regime the system shows approximate conservation of the Hamiltonian $H_0(\lambda_\text{min})$ up to an exponential long real time $t_\text{pre}\propto \exp(\Omega\lambda_\text{min})$.
 Here, the scale $\lambda_\text{min}$ is determined primarily by the local excitation energy scale (such as a single spin flip in a spin chain) of the system, up to logarithmic corrections in $\Omega$.
 The finiteness of $\lambda_\text{min}$ implies that the prethermal fixed point is unstable.